google/deepvariant/docs/deeptrio-wgs-case-study.md

 By specifying `--model_type WGS`, you'll be using a model that is best suited for Illumina Whole Genome Sequencing data.

+NOTE: If you want to run each of the steps separately, add `--dry_run=true` to the command above to figure out what flags you need in each step.
+Based on the different model types, different flags are needed in the `make_examples` step.

 `--intermediate_results_dir` flag is optional.
 By specifying it, the intermediate outputs of `make_examples` and `call_variants` stages can be found